robinmattern/FRDocs_dev01-robin/Setup/fr0301_Setup-Vultr-Ubuntu.md

 #### Introduction
 - In order to test our FormR apps on the Internet  we will create an Ubuntu server on the cloud provider, Vultr.com.
 - Vultr costs under $10 per month.
-- Please use the following link when you star:
+- Please use the following link when you begin:

 ```
 https://www.vultr.com/?ref=8778592